-Our compensation program does not prescribe a specific formula for the mix of pay elements but all NEO compensation packages use the same elements, are weighted towards incentive compensation elements over base salary and long-term elements over annual elements.
-Additionally, the percentage allocation among the three types of equity awards is substantially similar, except for Mr. Chirico, whose awards are most heavily weighted towards PSUs, which are the most at-risk element.
+Our compensation program does not prescribe a specific formula for the mix of pay elements but all NEO compensation packages use the same elements (other than the GRIP awards made to Messrs.
+Duane, Grieder and Shiffman, only), are weighted towards incentive compensation elements over base salary and long-term elements over annual elements.
+Additionally, the percentage allocation among the three types of equity awards generally is substantially similar, except for Mr. Chirico, whose awards are most heavily weighted towards PSUs, which are the most at-risk element.